Manuel Fernández Silvestre

 Manuel Fernández Silvestre (December 16, 1871 – July 22, 1921) was a Spanish general.

-Silvestre was the son of a lieutenant colonel of artillery, Victor Fernández and Eleuteria Silvestre.
-In 1889 he enrolled in the Toledo Infantry Academy, where he met with the future high commissioner of Spanish Morocco, Dámaso Berenguer.
+Manuel Fernández Silvestre was the son of a lieutenant colonel of artillery, Victor Fernández and Eleuteria Silvestre.
+In 1889, he enrolled in the Toledo Infantry Academy, where he met with the future high commissioner of Spanish Morocco, Dámaso Berenguer.
 He served as commander of the Spanish enclaves in Morocco: Ceuta from 1919 to 1920 and of Melilla from 1920 to 1921.
-Afterward he commanded all Spanish armies in Africa during the opening phase of the Riff War in which his forces suffered a massive and disastrous defeat at Annual.
+Afterward he commanded all Spanish armies in Africa during the opening phase of the Rif War in which his forces suffered a massive and disastrous defeat at Annual.
 With the battle lost, Silvestre was either killed or committed suicide on July 22, 1921.
-This is today considered one of the worst defeats ever suffered by the contemporary Spanish army.
+This is considered one of the worst defeats ever suffered by the contemporary Spanish Army.

 Biography

 Youth

-Silvestre was born in El Caney in Spanish Cuba to the second marriage of his father, artillery lieutenant colonel Victor Fernandez y Pentiaga and his mother Eleuteria Silvestre Quesada.
+Silvestre was born in El Caney in the Spanish Cuba to the second marriage of his father, artillery lieutenant colonel Victor Fernandez y Pentiaga and his mother Eleuteria Silvestre Quesada.
 Silvestre joined the Toledo General Military Academy where he met future General and Prime Minister Damaso Berenguer y Fuste who was 2 years younger than Silvestre.
 Silvestre graduated on March 9, 1893, as a cavalry second lieutenant, aged 21.